Joaogmbd/MPI_Study/Point-to-Point_communications/p2p-quiz.md

 A: True

 ## What can we use probing for ?
-A: To know if a message is waiting to be delivered to a process
+A: To know if a message is waiting to be delivered to a process <br>
-A: TO know the tag of an incoming message
+A: TO know the tag of an incoming message <br>
-A: To know the ID of the process sending a message
+A: To know the ID of the process sending a message <br>
 A: TO know the numbers of elements in an incoming message

 ## In non-blocking communications, which function must necessarily be called at some point after a receive or a send ?